PX4/PX4-user_guide/en/frames_vtol/vtol_quadplane_foxtech_loong_2160.md

 1. Motor front left
 1. Motor rear right

-If you wish plug the actuators in a different order make sure to make the necessary changes in the Actuator tab of QGC.
+If you wish connect the actuators to different outputs you will need to modify the Actuator Output mappings (see [Actuator Configuration](../config/actuators.md)).

 ## Software Setup